vinaydhegde/testdriven-site/_posts/2017-08-14-01-part5-ecs-production.markdown

 1. "EC2 instance type": `t2.micro`
 1. "Number of instances": `6`
 1. "Key pair": `ecs`

+> Although it doesn't matter so much for this course, it is best practice to use a different key pair for production, especially for large development teams.

 Make sure to pick the "VPC" and "Security group" associated with ALB.
 Select one of the available "Subnets" as well - either `us-east-1a` or `us-east-1b`.